HELEN FRANKENTHALER "AERIE" SCREENPRINT, 2009

-The artist frequently uses color in almost combative way - juxtaposing hues that avoid being too harmonious or decorative.
+The artist frequently employs color in almost combative ways - juxtaposing hues that avoid being too harmonious or decorative.
 In "Aerie" while the contrasts between the main color characters are strong (a dense forest green is directly above a looping band of lobster red) the overall composition and palette is pleasing and compatible.

 Frankenthaler was an avid printmaker.
 This work, like many in her oeuvre, is remarkably complex and hand-made.
 Through utilizing over 90 screens, Frankenthaler was able to achieve the subtle changes in color intensity.

 This screen print is based on a painting with the same title, and is an excellent example of her passion for printmaking.

 Questions about this piece?
 Contact us or call +1.416.704.1720